voskoboev/shop-app/README.md

 Techs: HTML5, CSS3, Normalize.css, CSS Modules, TypeScript, Axios, Vue 3, Vue Router, Pinia.

 Traits:
-- Layout is responsive, accessible, and SEO friendly with semantics and micro-markups.
-Supposed to be inserted in Vue SSR.
+- The layout is responsive, accessible, and SEO-friendly with semantics and micro-markups.
+Supposed to be inserted into the Vue SSR.
 - Vue and Pinia code is written in composition style.
 - [Hosted Site](https://lightspeed-shop-app.netlify.app/).